gauthamvasan/blog/about_me.md

 <h2 class="section-heading"> Techie Intro </h2>

 <p align="justify"> I'm the guy who's working towards making Terminators a reality.
 Kidding aside, I'm passionate about Robotics and AI.
 I'm a self-proclaimed bibliophile who ends up binge-watching movies and TV shows.
 I'm interested in building machines with human-like intelligence.
-It helps me better understand my own brain from a computational perspective and augment myself when the machines take over. </p>
+It helps me better understand my own brain from a computational perspective and augment myself when the machines take over.
+For more, please visit my <a href="https://gauthamvasan.github.io">academic portfolio</a>.</p>

 <h2 class="section-heading"> What Do I Do Outside Of Work? </h2>
 <p align="justify"> I love to travel with my friends and family.
 Something about roaming around the streets of a new city, soaking in the culture and enjoying the local cuisine is extremely appealing to me.
 Hiking with a small, close knit group is always fun.
 I'm currently learning to play the guitar.
 Recently, I've been bitten by the fitness bug - I bike to work (rain, snow or shine) and try to workout regularly.
 Yoga has proven to be a gamechanger - strengthens my core and improves my flexibility. </p>

 <h2 class="section-heading">Favourite Books</h2>
-<p align="justify"> In no particular order - War and Peace, Crime and Punishment, Life and Fate, The Fountainhead, The Godfather, A God of Small Things, Midnight's Children, A Fine Balance, The Hitchhikers series, Catch 22, We, The Harry Potter series, Ponniyin Selvan </p>
+<p align="justify"> In no particular order - War and Peace, Crime and Punishment, Life and Fate, The Fountainhead, The Godfather, A God of Small Things, Midnight's Children, A Fine Balance, The Hitchhikers series, Catch 22, We, The Harry Potter series, Ponniyin Selvan. </p>

 <p align="justify"> If you want judge me based on what I read: <a href="https://www.goodreads.com/user/show/29446357-gautham-vasan" target="_blank">Goodreads profile</a> </p>